Devoider/Devoider.github.io/essays/QuestionsAndAnswers.md

 ---
 layout: essay
 type: essay
-title: Getting the Right Answer
+title: Getting the Answer You're Looking For.
 # All dates must be YYYY-MM-DD format!
 date: 2020-01-30
 labels: